Johnny Ashcroft and Gay Kayler

 Johnny Ashcroft, who wrote and recorded the smash hit, Little Boy Lost, teamed with Gay Kayler to form Australia’s most formidable modern country duo.

 Nevertheless, Johnny Ashcroft and Gay Kayler still retained their individuality and solo performances.
-But, when they came together in a sensational double act to close the show, audiences loved it.
+But when they came together in a sensational double act to close the show, it was the stuff of standing ovations.

 In January 1974, three months after the Sydney Opera House opened, these artists starred in the first all Australian country music event to be presented in its Main Concert Hall.
 Under the auspices of the Australian Festival of Performing Arts, the show included John Williamson, Reg Lindsay and others.

 Within two months, the Main Concert Hall of the Sydney Opera House was packed when Johnny Ashcroft and Gay Kayler again starred.
 The Australian Variety Show was the first such show to be presented at the Sydney Opera House.
 It featured headliners like Slim Degrey and Custer’s Last Stand, accompanied by Peter Lane’s 18-piece Show Band.